Manitoba Historical Society

 Historic Sites of Manitoba: Laufas School No. 1211 (Municipality of Bifrost-Riverton)

 In 1961, the old school building was sold for $10 and a new one-room wood frame structure replaced it at the same site.
-During the 1964-1965 school year, the school district cooperated with the one for Island School No. 2105, wherein students in grades 1 to 4 were taught at the Island School building while those in grades 5 to 8 were taught here.
+During the 1964-1965 school year, the school district cooperated with Island School No. 2105, wherein students in grades 1 to 4 were taught at the Island School building while those in grades 5 to 8 were taught here.
 The experiment proved unsuccessful and was not repeated in the following year.
 By 1966, the district was dissolved and its area became part of the Riverton Consolidated School District No. 2443.
 The former school building was renovated into a private residence.

 Laufas School